-Installing the ANUPQ Package
+The Installing the ANUPQ Package

-The ANU pq program is written in C and the package can only be installed under UNIX.
-It has been tested on DECstation running Ultrix, a HP 9000/700 and HP 9000/800 running HP-UX, a MIPS running RISC/os Berkeley, a NeXTstation running NeXTSTEP 3.0, a SUN running SunOS and an Intel Pentium based PC running Linux.
+The ANU pq program is written in C and the package can be installed under UNIX and in environments similar to UNIX.
+It has been tested on DECstation running Ultrix, a HP 9000/700 and HP 9000/800 running HP-UX, a MIPS running RISC/os Berkeley, a NeXTstation running NeXTSTEP 3.0, a SUN running SunOS and an Intel Pentium based PC running Linux or Windows equipped with cygwin.